hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

 [`ibft_getSignerMetrics`](../../../Reference/API-Methods.md#ibft_getsignermetrics).

 !!! tip
     `ibft_getSignerMetrics` can be used to identify validators that are not active.
+The validator's `lastProposedBlockNumber` will be `0x0`

 #### Adding a validator